Afghans in the United Kingdom: Distribution

 At the 2001 census, about 70% of Afghans lived in the capital with largest concentration in western boroughs.
 At the 2011 census, there were 37,680 Afghan-born residents living in the region, 60% of the UK total.
 The largest population was London Borough of Ealing with 6,015 residents, and is followed by Hounslow (4,463), Brent (3,698), Harrow (3,314), Hillingdon (3,248) and Barnet (3,234), altogether forming almost two-thirds of the London community.
 The least-three boroughs were Bromley (115), Bexley (109) and Havering (53).

 In 2001 the single largest Afghan community in the UK was West Southall, where 1,121 Afghan-born people and many more of Afghan descent live.
 The locations with the fewest Afghan-born residents are Northern Ireland and Wales, which as subdivisions are estimated to have no greater than 100 Afghan residents each.

 The West Midlands has the second largest number of Afghans by county, with the larger communities in Birmingham (second highest city in the country), Coventry and Wolverhampton, and minor communities in Walsall.
 The West Midlands region had an Afghan population of 6,552 in the 2011 census, and the South East England region had 4,819.
 South West England and North East England both had the lowest in England each numbering less than one thousand.
 The number for Wales was 562.

 Religion

 Most Afghans in the UK follow Sunni Islam although there is a significant number of Shias.
 There are also minorities of Sikh and Hindu Afghans in the Greater London area, with a particularly large Afghan Sikh community in the London Borough of Ealing, where 58% of Afghans are Muslims and a significant minority are Sikh in the 2001 census.
 In neighbouring Hounslow, 52% are Muslim, and in Hillingdon is 47%.
 By contrast, the Afghan population in Brent is over 90% Muslim.
 Islamic Afghan cultural centres are located in Willesden, Norbury and Hounslow.

-One study of Afghan Muslims in England suggests that the majority are of Pashtun ancestry.

 Economy and culture

 Elonat is a Dari language advertising newspaper for the community.
-Community organisations include: the Afghan Council of Great Britain, the Afghanistan and Central Asian Association based in Feltham, the Afghan Association of London based in Harrow, and the Afghan Community Organisation of London based in Lewisham.
+Community organisations include: the Afghan Student Union, the Afghanistan and Central Asian Association based in Feltham, the Afghan Association of London based in Harrow, and the Afghan Community Organisation of London based in Lewisham.